FinLegal/API-Documentation/README.md

 - <https://api.casefunnel.co> - deprecated.
 Do Not Use.
 Alternate URL for London.
 - <https://api.casefunnel.io> - deprecated.
 Do Not Use.
 Alternate URL for London.

-## Introduction
+## Getting Started

-Refer to our [walk-through guide for common use cases](UseCasesWalkthrough_V2.md) using the V2 of the API to get started.

-[Concepts and data](concepts-and-data-v2.md) provides an overview of the Casefunnel data model for cases with the V2 API.
+Refer to our [walk-through guide for common API use cases](UseCasesWalkthrough_V2.md) to get started.
+[Concepts and data](concepts-and-data-v2.md) provides guidance on the data model exposed by the API.

-(Deprecated) For an overview of the Casefunnel data model for cases with the V1 API [follow this guide](concepts-and-data-v1.md).
+(Deprecated) For an overview of the data model, used by API V1, [follow this guide](concepts-and-data-v1.md).

-## [Rest] API specification
+## [Rest] API Specification

 - [V2 (Current)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V2)
 - [V1 (Deprecated)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V1)